 We changed our life around: Leaving our screens and sad faces up in Canada, my son Max and I can finally indulge in the sports we love, whenever we want.
 Like me, Max has a summer soul.
 Happiest when on or in the ocean, enjoying tennis, or playing golf, he happily goes to school on the island and looks forward to afternoons and weekends for outdoor activities.
 My dream of outdoor living in gorgeous weather became my family’s dream.
 And now we’re all living it.

-If your dreams don’t scare you, they’re not big enough: in my case this was so true!
+Ellen Johnson Sirleaf famously said: “If your dreams don’t scare you, they’re not big enough” and boy was she right.
 I knew very little about construction, and even less about building in a foreign country.
-The learning curve was steep: From one day to the next, I went from having my own marketing/communication company, to becoming a gardner, decorator, handyman, tourism ambassador, property manager and much, much more.
-After lots and lots of hard work, and many sleepless nights, I’m convinced I’ve changed our lives for the best.
+The learning curve was steep and our budgeting was vague.
+From one day to the next, I went from working in marketing, to becoming a buyer, an importer, somewhat of a builder and a tourism ambassador, writing on our blog and occasionally even for the Turks and Caicos Tourism website.
+After many sleepless nights, loads of hard work and the tremendous help of my business partner and the many supportive locals we’ve met, I’m convinced I’ve changed our lives for the best.